DeboraOlivier/NucleoTeloTrack/README.md

 Contributors
 =================
-The CellProfiler pipeline was created by Debora Keller [OrcidID](https://orcid.org/0000-0002-5284-3195) in [Laure Crabbe's lab](https://sites.google.com/yahoo.fr/crabbelab/).
+The CellProfiler pipeline was created by Debora Olivier [OrcidID](https://orcid.org/0000-0002-5284-3195) in [Laure Crabbe's lab](https://sites.google.com/yahoo.fr/crabbelab/).

 The jupyter notebooks were developped by [Minh-Son Phan](https://msphan.github.io/) and Anatole Chessel (Assistant Professor, [OrcidID](https://orcid.org/0000-0002-1326-6305) ) at the Laboratory for Optics and Biosciences at Ecole Polytechnique part of the Insitut Polytechnique de Paris.